NATIONAL WALK AROUND THINGS DAY

 This day may be looked at both figuratively and literally.
 Literally, one would not walk through a puddle of water or mud; one would walk around it.
 One would not walk under a ladder or over broken glass, one would walk around both.

-Another possible intent of this day could very well be to walk around things such as a neighborhood, park, or the shopping mall.
+Another possible intent of this day could very well be to walk around things such as a neighborhood, park, or shopping mall.
 While we’re walking around we might also walk around obstacles or structures we come across during our stroll.
-In a park, we might find a fountain or swingset to walk around.
+We might find a fountain or swingset to walk around in a park.
 At the mall, benches and planters interrupt our easy stride.
 Of course, at home, we have all sorts of things that we walk around willingly.
 Sometimes the reason we walk around these items is pure avoidance like laundry or clutter.
 We might also walk around a sleeping pet.